The Private Lives of My Characters

 A Person of Interest

-Today, you will get a glimpse into the lives of two of my characters from A Person of Interest and they don’t know what you already know—in a few short weeks, their lives will never be the same again.
+Today, you will get a glimpse into the lives of two of my characters from A Person of Interest, Samantha Bowers and Ben Chambers, strangers who don’t know what you already know—in a few short weeks, their lives will never be the same again.

-They are still blissfully unaware their lives will very soon collide on the pages of this romantic mystery.
+They are still blissfully unaware their lives will very soon collide on the pages of this murder mystery.